 6 Stovetop Potpourri Recipes

+You can stir up endless combinations of stovetop potpourri.
 Here are some of my tried-and-true Christmas stovetop potpourri recipes.

 It’s Like Snowflakes Melting on Your Nose